 Then this could definitely be a fun hike for you to do.
 For anyone else, it might be better for you to do parts of it instead of the whole thing and the beauty of this trail is that it is totally possible for you to do that.

 There are several beautiful parks and regions across this long trail that you can access and do a few miles of that are part of the Long Path hike to get some experience and off that experience build up and see if you are someone who is ready to do the whole thing in the future.
+Another thing to consider is that there are other long hikes such as the Long Path, but that are nowhere near as long or difficult.
+For example, see the Highlands Trail in NJ for an example.

 11) What gear should I bring on the Long Path hike?